 Analytical Investigation Saves Franchise Millions by Determining Liability in Manufacturing Dispute

 A national fast food franchise lost millions of dollars in unusable stock when their gift bags were found to be defective.
 Multiple franchises reported that the bags, which contained candy and a plastic toy, emitted a strong chemical odor when opened.
 As the direct cause of the odor was unknown the ensuing dispute involved the supplier of the bags, the supplier of the candy, and the manufacturer of the plastic toy.
-The franchise contacted Avomeen Analytical Services to provide an investigative chemical analysis in order to determine who was liable for the loss.
+The franchise contacted Avomeen to provide an investigative chemical analysis in order to determine who was liable for the loss.

 The analysis was conducted using High-Performance Liquid Chromatography (HPLC), Mass Spectroscopy (MS), and Gas Chromatography – Mass Spectroscopy (GC/MS).
 Scientists initially separated the contents of the bag and performed headspace analysis on the GC-MS in an attempt to identify all of the potential odor-causing components.
 No contaminants were detected during this initial analysis.